Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 And *there* was the final deal-breaker.

-"I kinda figured you and the, uh, *‘Lads’* were on a...special regime," Julian nodded.
-"And...no offense big fella, but that kinda thing ain’t my style."
+"I kinda figured you and the, uh, *‘Lads’* were on a... special regime," Julian nodded.
+"And... no offense big fella, but that kinda thing ain’t my style."

 Adam nodded amiably.
 "S’cool.
 You gotta do what’s right for you, bro.
-Anyway...enough talk.
+Anyway... enough talk.
 You’ve got one more superset to finish!"

 *That* was another half-hour of full-body torture, and by the time they were finished Julian was as soaking wet as if he’d been hosed down, every single muscle was trembling, and he could barely walk.